cloudsftp/blog/content/posts/qmk-is-amazing/qmk-is-amazing.md

 I chose this because it is made with portability in mind and I want to take it to and from work once in a while.
 With my other split keyboard this was not really safe to do.

+## Using QMK for the first time (successfully)

 While configuring the keyboard with [Oryx, the ZSA configurator](https://configure.zsa.io/), I grew more and more frustrated.
 Since setting the color of the LEDs is very tedious.
 I tried to configure my other split keyboard with QMK in C directly some time ago, but couldn't quite figure it out...
 But this time I had better motivation, so I tried again.

+todo: introduction use case first then discovery of macros

 I actually succeeded! (todo: styling)
 I styled my RGB like I wanted and looked around the QMK documentation.